 This Work Plan incorporates comments on the draft Work Plan from a Technical Advisory Group.
 An important comment is to clearly define expectations and limitations of the LMP.
 The LMP will establish an adaptive management framework for controlling toxic algae and invasive plants impacting uses of Vancouver Lake based on a cost-effectiveness analysis of management techniques for meeting establish objectives.
 The LMP may require additional time and funds to further analyze management techniques based on available funding and stakeholder input prior implementation of the LMP.
-While it is expected that the LMP will also identify other issues of concern to lake users to be addressed in the future, it is beyond the scope of this project to prioritize or evaluate cost-effectiveness of other issues impacting lake users that are not related to toxic algae and invasive plants.
+The LMP will also identify other issues of concern to lake users that are not related to toxic algae or invasive plants, such as fecal bacteria contamination, insufficient public access, and other types of impacts to native fish and wildlife use of the lake.
+While it is beyond the scope of this project to prioritize other issues impacting lake users or evaluate costeffectiveness of lake management techniques that are not related to toxic algae and invasive plants, it is expected that the adaptive management approach developed for the first LMP version will be applicable to future LMP versions addressing these other issues.